grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM/01 DataDog.md

 > A typical use case is to only export custom metrics defined in the script.
 To do that you should specify the names of your custom metrics in the `metrics` parameter, and set `includeDefaultMetrics` to false.

-If you want to export metrics with more granularity, consider using a lower number for the `resample_rate`, like 1.
+If you want to export metrics with more granularity, consider using a lower number for the `resampleRate`, like 1.

 The `apm` key (inside `ext.loadimpact`) accepts a list of APM configurations (objects).
 Exporting metrics to APM platforms will be simultaneous and near real-time.
 Also, there is a 2nd pass (of metrics exports), at the end of each test run, that ensures data reliability and accuracy.
 Please note that the data exported in real-time may appear incorrect until the test is finished.